X

 Arnav Sakhuja

-Okay, thanks a lot for answering my questions.
-And congrats again on strength.
+Okay.
+Thanks a lot for answering my questions.
+And congrats again on strong set of numbers.

 Thank you.
 We’ll take the next question from Disha.
 Please go ahead.